SikuliX/SikuliX-Docs/src/main/resources/docs/source/scenarios.rst

  You can use the SikuliX IDE to capture your images even in plain .py files (:ref:`see plain .py in IDE<plainPyIDE>`).

  If you want to run scripts from within the SikuliX IDE or from commandline using SikuliX, just open and run the main script unchanged (:ref:`see plain .py in IDE<plainPyIDE>`).

+**Usage with SikuliX --- Case 2: Using the installed Jython with SikuliX**

+You have to tell SikuliX about your installed Jython by using the Extensions feature.

 Access Python packages from SikuliX scripts run by SikuliX (GUI or commandline)
 -------------------------------------------------------------------------------